dportik/MonoPhylo/README.md

 #### Trees containing tip labels representing taxon names:

-If the tip labels in the tree are formatted in a way that is consistent with binomial or trinomial taxon names (`Genus_species` and/or `Genus_species_subspecies`), then an additional feature can be used for this step.
-Rather than outputting a list of tip labels, the output will include tip labels and genus labels.
+If the tip labels in the tree are formatted in a way that is consistent with binomial or trinomial taxon names (`Genus_species` and/or `Genus_species_subspecies`), then an additional flag (`--genus`) can be used for this step.
+Rather than outputting a list of tip labels, the output will include the genus and species labels.
 Here is an example of how to use this feature:

 ```
 python MonoPhylo.py -t <tree file> -o <output directory> --write_tips --genus